HydroCAD® Stormwater Modeling - Since 1986

 What's the best way to model a pipe?

-There are four basic ways to model a pipe, depending on the effects of the pipe on your drainage network, and the objectives of your analysis:
+There are several ways to model a pipe, depending on the effects of the pipe on your drainage network, and the objectives of your analysis:

 1) If the pipe always operates under normal open channel flow (Manning's flow), you can model it as a separate pipe reach.
 However, this approach does not evaluate inlet conditions, which often control the flow.
 A pipe reach is useful for long pipes with significant storage volume, which can produce significant attenuation of the peak flow.
 A short pipe reach will often have no effect on the inflow hydrograph, so there may be little benefit to including it in your model.